osegbotonie/enterprise-m365-administration-lab/docs/02-business-requirements.md

 * Audit logging.
 * Security alerts.

-The organization should be able to investigate suspicious activities and respond to security incidents.
+The organization should be able to investigate suspicious activity and respond appropriately to security incidents.

+Security controls should be designed to protect both:

+* External access to organizational resources.
+* Internal access and misuse of organizational resources.

 ---